 We have several research stage ZFN-mediated gene-modification programs in progress.
-These initiatives include programs in monogenic diseases including hemoglobinopathies such as sickle cell anemia and immune system disorders such as X-linked severe combined immunodeficiency (X-linked SCID).
+These initiatives include programs in monogenic diseases including CNS indications and immune system disorders such as X-linked severe combined immunodeficiency (X-linked SCID).

-Mutations in the gene encoding the globin gene cause a variety of inherited conditions of the blood such as sickle cell disease and beta-thalassemia.
+Mutations in the gene encoding the globin gene cause a variety of inherited conditions of the blood such as sickle cell disease (SCD) and beta-thalassemia.
 Sangamo scientists have used ZFN-mediated gene correction and gene disruption in primary cells as an approach to correct such genetic lesions.
-With our collaborators, Biogen Idec, we are developing these ZFNs for use in hematopoietic stem cells (HSCs) as potential therapeutics for both SCD and beta-thalassemia.
+With our collaborators, Biogen Inc, we are developing ZFN-mediated gene knockout approaches for use in hematopoietic stem and progenitor cells (HSPCs) as potential therapeutics for both SCD and beta-thalassemia.

 Lysosomal Storage Disorders